Paper Wings and Halo: Background

 As Massachusetts mother Lori McKenna raised three children, and developed a hobby of writing songs to sing to them, she eventually became comfortable singing in front of friends and family who partied together some nights.
 In 1996 her sister-in-law Andrea thought the songs McKenna composed and her singing were exceptional, and encouraged her to try to sing professionally.
 Andrea decided to demand that McKenna come with her and others to The Old Vienna Kaffeehaus where McKenna had thought she might like to try an open mic night.
 The small folk club located in Westborough had a hand in launching music careers and was favored by well-known acts.
 After a well-received show, as McKenna was leaving the parking lot club operator Robert Haigh chased her down and stopped her to tell her he was impressed.
-Haigh asked McKenna to come back to the club.
+Haigh asked McKenna to return and feature her songs in future sessions at the club.
 McKenna performed more shows there and at other venues when Haigh advised her that with $5000 she could record an album and release a CD.
 McKenna was making money which helped the struggling family pay bills and so determined to follow up on Haigh's advice.
 "Ruby's Shoes" was written by McKenna when her son was working on a school project about Ruby Bridges.
 The song has been used in education contexts to illustrate part of the civil rights legacy of Bridges.